drhsqlite/pikchr/doc/userman.md

 The circle is positioned so that its *center* is 2 centimeters to the right of the *center* of the box.
-If what you really wanted is that the left (or west) side of the circle is 2cm to the of the right (or east) side of the box, then just say so:
+If what you really wanted is that the left (or west) side of the circle is 2 cm to the of the right (or east) side of the box, then just say so:

 ~~~~~